frostcone/magmaguy.com/wiki/en/elitemobs/faq.md

 This is almost certainly due to a third party plugin's interference.
 Check the following:
 - Is your world on Peaceful difficulty?
 Mobs don't spawn on Peaceful difficulty
 - Is your region protected against spawning?
-EliteMobs dungeons handle their own region protections via WorldGuard, you don't need to protect their worlds or schematics, and doing so may prevent spawning if the wrong flags are used.
+EliteMobs dungeons handle their own region protection via WorldGuard, you don't need to protect EliteMobs dungeon worlds, actually doing so may prevent spawning if the wrong flags are used.
 - Is there another plugin preventing EliteMobs bosses from spawning or removing them?
-These confilicts will often show up in console, so check your console logs.
+These conflicts will often show up in console, so check your console logs.

 </details>